maglietti/QB-OrderTrackingGuide/createProducts.md

 # Create your first Quick Base table

 Quick Base stores data in tables.
 Tables are like spreadsheets, but better.
-Understanding how tables work is the first step in your journey to create an app.
+Understanding how tables work is the first step in your journey to creating an app.

 ## Review the product list spreadsheet